manroygood/roy-goodman/content/authors/jimmie-adriazola/_index.md

   url: "https://www.njit.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: In addition to studying applied mathematics, Jimmie plays jazz guitar in gigs around New Jersey.
+bio: In addition to studying applied mathematics and physics, Jimmie plays jazz guitar in gigs around New Jersey.

 # List each interest with a dash
 interests: